EvanBalster/pleb/README.md

 # PLEB (Process-Local Event Bus)
 ⚠ This library is in early development.
 The API is subject to change.

-PLEB is a header-only C++17 library that provides a **resource tree** for microservices within a process.
-Resources are used to handle request-reply and publish-subscribe communication patterns, similar to web services, but
+PLEB is a header-only library extending C++17 with common patterns from network programming.
+It provides a concurrent global **resource tree** similar to the index of a web server, implementing Request-Reply and Publish-Subscribe messaging patterns as lightweight function calls using any data structure.

-PLEB is multi-threaded and (mostly*) wait-free, meaning it can be used for highly time-sensitive concurrent applications.
-The resource tree is (usually) global and indexed by names similar to file paths.
-PLEB does not include any protocols for communicating with other processes or machines.
-Instead, it is designed to act as an interface between application code and external communications.
+PLEB's design is based on the following observations:

+1. Request-Reply (REST) and Publish-Subscribe are excellent patterns for messaging and error handling — not only across networks. but also within programs with multiple modules or threads.
+2. In-process messages do not necessarily need serialization or queueing, both of which create potentially unnecessary work.
+3. Global pathnames are more manageable than references or GUIDs when communicating across a complex program.

+PLEB does not replace messaging frameworks like ZeroMQ and NNG; rather, it can act as a front-end.
+Where traditional frameworks treat in-process communication as a special case of network sockets, PLEB allows us to do the opposite by using local resources as an interface to remote ones.

-Resources allow us to **publish** events to any number of subscribers, to make a **request** to a single service, or both.
-These communications are are realized as function calls.
-While PLEB is thread-safe for purposes of setting up and making these calls, it imposes no locks or message queueing — instead, the application is expected to impose its own concurrency measures.
+Resources have path-like names such as `output/1` .
+PLEB messages are realized as function calls using `std::any` as a generic container.
+PLEB is multi-threaded and (mostly*) wait-free, meaning it can be used for extremely time-sensitive concurrent applications.
+While PLEB is thread-safe for purposes of setting up the resource tree and issuing messages, it imposes no locks or message queueing — the application is expected to impose its own concurrency measures.

 (* PLEB's resource tree uses locking operations when adding resources or looking them up, pending the integration of a suitable wait-free hash table algorithm,)